OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 * Compromised CA issuing certificate for our domain to a third-party
 * Phishing attacks that would add a third-party root CA to device's trust store

+If you think that you trust all root CAs, review the  [EFF's Observatory](https://www.eff.org/pl/observatory) and  [map of the 650-odd organizations that function as Certificate Authorities trusted (directly or indirectly) by Mozilla or Microsoft](https://www.eff.org/files/colour_map_of_CAs.pdf).

+The simplest method is to use `SSL Kill Switch` (can be installed via Cydia store), which will hook on all high-level API calls and bypass certificate pinning.
+There are some cases, though, where certificate pinning is more tricky to bypass.
+Things to look for when you try to bypass certificate pinning are:
+- following API calls: `NSURLSession`, `CFStream`, `AFNetworking`
+- during static analysis, try to look for methods/strings containing words like 'pinning', 'X509', 'Certificate', etc.
+- sometimes, more low-level verification can be done using e.g. openssl.
+There are tutorials [20] on how to bypass this.
+- some dual-stack applications written using Apache Cordova or Adobe Phonegap heavily use callbacks.
+You can look for the callback function called upon success and call it manually with Cycript

 ### References

 * [1] IPA Installer Console - http://cydia.saurik.com/package/com.autopear.installipa